red-life/ipinfo/README.md

 # IP Info
-A web application for getting information on an IP address based on MaxMind Database.
+A web application for getting information about an IP address based on MaxMind Database.

 ## Technologies and architecture
 - Written in Golang